 My right hon.
-Friend the Home Secretary is today laying before the House a statement of changes to the immigration rules (HC 2631).
-Copies will be made available in the Vote Office and on gov.uk.
+Friend the Home Secretary is today laying before the House a Statement of Changes in Immigration Rules.

 EU Settlement Scheme (EUSS) and EUSS family permits

 We are making certain changes to the EUSS, which enables EU, other European Economic Area (EEA) and Swiss citizens living in the UK by the end of the transition period on 31 December 2020, and their family members, to obtain immigration status.

 The effect of the changes is the removal of the right of administrative review for EUSS eligibility refusals and relevant cancellation decisions made on or after 5 October 2023.
 In line with the Citizens’ Rights Agreements, a right of redress will continue to be provided through a right of appeal.
 The changes create streamlined arrangements for challenging a decision and align with the approach taken in the rest of the immigration system (where no dual right of redress exists).